Michel Pereira

-Michel Fagner Lima Pereira (born 6 October 1993) is a Brazilian professional mixed martial artist.
-He currently competes in the middleweight division of the Ultimate Fighting Championship (UFC).
+Michel Fagner Lima Pereira (born 6 October 1993) is a Brazilian professional mixed martial artist who competed in the middleweight division in the Ultimate Fighting Championship (UFC).
 A professional since 2011, he formerly competed for 300 Sparta, Akhmat Fight Club, Serbian Battle Championship, Jungle Fight, Xtreme Fighting Championships and Road Fighting Championship.
 He is a former Serbian Battle Championship welterweight champion.

 Background

 Pereira was born in Tucumã, Pará, Brazil.
 He started training karate at the age of 12, complementing his skillset with Brazilian jiu-jitsu from the age of 16 onwards.

 Mixed martial arts career

 Early career

 Michel Pereira began his professional mixed martial arts career fighting in regional promotions of his native state of Brazil, Pará, as well as 300 Sparta, amassing a professional record of 9–3 with notable wins over the veterans Daziel da Silva Jr. and Silmar Nunes.
 These early wins earned a chance to fight with the bigger promotions.
 Such as Jungle Fight and XFC.

 In his first fight and only fight with Jungle Fight, he faced Junior Orgulho.
 He won by a unanimous decision.

 His next fight was a loss versus Junior de Oliveira with Iron Man CF. After a win against Caio Robson, Michel Pereira earned a contract with XFC.
 Fighting on the prelims of XFC International 7, Pereira faced Geraldo Coelho.
 Responding to his opponent's pressure with clinching and a takedown, Pereira ended the fight in the third round by way of a guillotine choke.
 His next fight was on the prelims of XFC International 9, during which he faced Cairo Rocha.
 With various techniques such as wheel kicks and flying knees, Michel earned a victory through a unanimous decision.
 These two victories gave him a main even fight against Carlston Harris, which Pereira lost through a unanimous decision.

 Following this Pereira fought with various promotions during which he lost a decision against Abubakar Vagaev, Ismael de Jesus and Kurbanjiang Tuluosibake, while also netting wins against Stanley Barbosa by way of an arm triangle choke, as well decisions against Renato Gomes and Cristiano Estela Rios.